RostarFreeman/dodgemip/README.md

 - Browse to the folder of the repository and select [the dodgemip project path](./dodgemip).
 Import the project.

+You may also generate the documentation using the appended doxyfile.

 You should be ready to go!

 ## Connections